usnistgov/metaschema-xslt/support/xspec-dev/readme.md

 The bash script `mvn-saxon-xspec-html.sh` shows how to invoke this XSLT using Maven.

-Note that XSpecs including extension functionality such as iXML can be run this way, since Saxon is more easily configured to register the extension.
+Note that XSpecs that include extension functionality such as iXML can be run this way, since Saxon is more easily configured to register the extension.